xenocrat/chyrp-markdown/README.md

 Limitations
 -----------

 Because it is focused on speed and simplicity, the parser is limited in some ways that result in it not being completely conformant with the CommonMark, GFM, and GLFM specifications.
-Currently it is able to pass 85% of CommonMark test cases.
+Currently it is able to pass 88% of CommonMark test cases.

 The most notable limitations of the parser are:
-1. It does not fully implement delimeter flanking rules for emphasis and strong;
+1. It does not fully implement nesting and flanking rules for emphasis and strong;
 2. It does not fully implement lazy continuation rules for blockquotes and lists;
-3. It implements a modified loose list rule that renders loose lists more often.
+3. It implements a modified loose list rule that renders loose lists in more cases.

 Usage
 -----